 Here is what to do when you have 10 or more years of unfiled tax returns.
 Not all tax returns are always required.
 This is not legal advice, but a general rundown of how you handle the situation with the IRS and states.
 States vary in their handling of unfiled tax returns.

 See our video explanation below, then keep reading for more information:

 First what NOT to do on 10 or more years of unfiled tax returns

 Do not go to a CPA/EA and just file all the unfiled tax years.
 You might be filing things that do not need to be filed.
 The IRS and state might have already come up with a lower balance for you.
 Most likely, unfiled returns less than 10 years old are not going to be expired yet, but some may be closed already.

-IRS not filed for more than 10 years…
+What to do with Federal Tax Returns not filed for more than 10 years

 First, you need to see what they have filed for you if anything.
 Then ask about “140 codes” on any unfiled years and ask if they’re still looking for it.

 Sometimes the IRS skips old years or does a year for you with a lower balance and you are lucky.
 The best option is sometimes to file only what is required.